 - Public health education, resources, and services

-- Frequency, and number, of family and community members modeling health promoting activities for children
+- Frequency, and number, of family and community members modeling health promoting activities and equitable health policies for children

-- Confidence and capacity of children and families to be change makers in their communities
+- Confidence, capacity and opportunity for children and families to be change makers in their communities

 Let’s build something together.